UK Driving Theory Practice Exam

 Get further explanation with Examzify DeepDiveBeta

-Prepare to stop
+Brake hard to stop immediately

 Next Question